-India will become the world’s third largest Construction Market by 2025 and thereby the Infrastructure Sector is a key driver for the Indian Economy.
-Especially the road sector profits from the Government’s efforts and initiated policies to ensure time-bound creation of world class infrastructure in the country.
+India will become the world’s third-largest Construction Market by 2025 and thereby the Infrastructure Sector is a key driver for the Indian Economy.
+Especially the road sector profits from the Government’s efforts and initiated policies to ensure time-bound creation of a world-class infrastructure in the country.

 The Construction Industry in India is the second largest after agriculture.
-It accounts for about 11 % of India as GDP and contributes to the national economy also by providing employment to large number of people.
-Growth drivers are consequently in general the estimated urban housing shortage of 18.8 Million dwelling units and in the rural India the shortage is estimated at 47.4 Million units in 2012.
+It accounts for about 9 % of India as GDP and contributes to the national economy also by providing employment to a large number of people.
+Growth drivers are consequently, in general, the estimated urban housing shortage of 34.1 Million dwelling units by 2022 and in rural India, the shortage is estimated at 40 million units in 2022.
 Concerning the Infrastructure in India, the present level is inadequate to meet the demand of the existing urban population.
 Therefore a re-generation of urban areas in existing cities and the creation of new, inclusive smart cities are needed due to an increasing population and migration from rural to urban areas.
 Those future cities require smart real estate and urban infrastructure.
 Further also the Government pushes the growth by launching a new urban development mission to help develop 500 cities, which include cities with more than 100,000 and some cities of religious and tourist importance.
-The mission includes the support of use of private capital and expertise through Public Private Partnerships (PPPs), to holster their infrastructure and services in the next 10 years.
+The mission includes the support of the use of private capital and expertise through Public-Private Partnerships (PPPs), to bolster their infrastructure and services in the next 10 years.

 Out of these various segments the Infrastructure Segment is a priority for the Government.
-India needs US $ 465 billion to be spent on Infrastructure development over the next five years, with 70 per cent of funds needed for power, roads and urban infrastructure segments.
-The Indian Construction Equipment Industry is reviving after a gap of four years and is expected to grow to US $ 5 billion by FY2019-2020 from current size of US $ 2.8 billion.
-The whole Infrastructure Industry witnesses thereby a significant interest from international investors: many Spanish companies are keen on collaboration with India on Infrastructure, high speed trains, renewable energy and developing smart cities.
-One hundred per cent FDI is permitted through automatic route in Construction-Development projects like development of townships, construction of residential/ commercial premises, road or bridges, hotels, resorts, hospitals, educational institutes, recreational facilities, city and regional level infrastructure and townships.
+India needs US $ 465 billion to be spent on infrastructure development over the next five years, with 70 percent of funds needed for power, roads and urban infrastructure segments.
+The Indian Construction Equipment Industry is reviving after a gap of four years and is expected to grow to US $ 5 billion by FY2019-2020 from the current size of US $ 2.8 billion.
+The whole Infrastructure Industry witnesses thereby a significant interest from international investors: many Spanish companies are keen on collaboration with India on infrastructure, high-speed trains, renewable energy and developing smart cities.
+One hundred percent FDI is permitted through automatic route in Construction-Development projects like development of townships, construction of residential/ commercial premises, road or bridges, hotels, resorts, hospitals, educational institutes, recreational facilities, city and regional level infrastructure and townships.